 Flooding costs the UK around £1 billion a year.
 On top of that, it’s estimated that about £266 billion worth of possessions sitting in UK households have no insurance to protect them in the event of extreme rainfall or a flood.

-The UK is susceptible to five common types of flooding, which include:
+The UK is susceptible to six common types of flooding, which include:

 - Surface or pluvial water

 Groundwater flooding is the most common type of storm damage to hit UK households.
 Caused by an increase in rainwater, when it overtakes the water table above ground level, it overflows and risks flood damage to any property within its vicinity.

 Now we know what types of flooding exist, let’s take a look at the most common damage complaints.

 As basements are usually situated below ground, they’re the first areas to take the brunt of a flood.
 This risks both the underground electrics and structural foundation of your home, whilst secondary issues arise in the form of rot, bacterial contamination and mould.
 This is especially true if the water is left to stand for a long period of time.

 Most garden variety soils don’t stand up against groundwater flooding, which wreaks havoc on your perennials.
 Damaged crops and plants, plus an increase in pests attracted to the contamination site is a common issue.
 Avoiding your garden until the floodwater recedes is advised.